Slow Business Networks: Why it Happens & How to Fix

 managed IT Services

 Are you noticing that your network is running slow?
 Is it taking forever for apps to load and messages to send?
-Having a slow network can be extremely frustrating, especially when it holds up your everyday work tasks and slows down productivity immensely within your business.
+Having a slow network can be extremely frustrating.
+It can hold up your everyday work tasks and slow down productivity immensely within your business.

 Having a fast network can help with remote work, document sharing, greater productivity, better video conferencing, and cell reception.
-All of these aspects of your network have a large impact on your companies overall efficiency.
-There are a number of things that have to go right in order for your network to run at the speed necessary to make users more reliable and efficient.
+All these aspects of your network have a large impact on your company's overall efficiency.
+There are a number of things that have to go right in order for your network to run at the optimal speed for reliability and efficiency.

 A network bottleneck is when you have slow communication speeds.
 This typically occurs due to your network bandwidth.
 Bandwidth is measured as the amount of data transferred from one point to another with your network in a certain amount of time.